-One of the most famous transdermal patches was invented in 1991.
-The nicotine patch was designed to help smokers kick the habit.
-Anyone that has ever tried to quit smoking knows it can be one of the most difficult experiences of their life.
-Enter the nicotine patch, which some say is the only thing that’s worked to help them finally put an end to their addiction.
+In 1991, one of the most famous transdermal patches was invented: the nicotine patch.
+This patch was designed to help smokers kick the habit.
+Anyone who has ever attempted to quit smoking knows just how difficult it can be.
+This is where the nicotine patch comes in; some people say it is the only thing that's worked to help them finally put an end to their nicotine addiction.

-Nicotine patches have helped countless smokers end their addiction by offering a steady, controlled release of nicotine to the body throughout the day.
-This is said to reduce the effects of nicotine withdrawal, which helps reduce the overwhelming craving to smoke.
+Nicotine patches have helped many smokers end their addiction by offering a steady and controlled release of nicotine to the body throughout the day.
+This is said to reduce the effects of nicotine withdrawal, which can help reduce the overwhelming craving to smoke.

-With cannabis use increasing across the nation, it only makes sense that patches containing cannabinoids would eventually find a spot on dispensary shelves and online CBD marketplaces.
-While nicotine patches are intended to help smokers break their addictions, CBD patches are not — they are simply another way for people to easily incorporate CBD into their everyday routine.
+With more and more people using cannabis across the nation, it seems obvious that patches containing cannabinoids would eventually find a spot on dispensary shelves and online CBD marketplaces.
+While nicotine patches are intended to help smokers break their addictions, CBD patches are simply another way for people to easily incorporate CBD into their everyday routine.

 A Brief Overview of CBD

-Before we can fully discuss the benefits of the CBD patch, it’s important to understand the benefits of taking CBD in the first place.
+Before we can dive into our discussion of the benefits of the CBD patch, it's first important to understand the benefits of taking CBD.
 Keep reading to discover just how much incorporating CBD can benefit your lifestyle.

-CBD is short for cannabidiol, one of many chemical compounds known as cannabinoids that are found in cannabis plants.
-These cannabinoids work in harmony with the body’s endocannabinoid system, which is responsible for several physiological processes.
+CBD is short for cannabidiol, which is one of many chemical compounds known as cannabinoids that are found in cannabis plants.
+These cannabinoids work in sync with the body's endocannabinoid system, which is responsible for several physiological processes.

 THC is the most famous cannabinoid, with CBD trailing close behind.
 Why is CBD so popular?
 It's known to offer a number of wellness benefits and, unlike THC, it isn't intoxicating.

-While they are the most famous, THC and CBD aren’t the only identified cannabinoids in cannabis.
-In fact, scientists have identified and isolated over 100 cannabinoids to date!
+Although they receive the most time in the spotlight, THC and CBD aren't the only identified cannabinoids in cannabis.
+In fact, scientists have identified and isolated more than 100 cannabinoids to date!

-While more studies are needed, research suggests these various cannabinoids each hold their own unique wellness-promoting potential.
-They’ve also shown to work harmoniously together in something known as the entourage effect.
+While more studies are needed, research suggests each cannabinoid holds its own unique wellness-promoting potential.
+They've also shown to work harmoniously together in something known as the entourage effect.

-Now that you have a better understanding of what CBD is, it’s time to dive into a better understanding of the CBD patch.
+Now that you have a better understanding of what CBD is, it's time to look further into the CBD patch.

-A transdermal CBD patch is much like any other patch.
-It’s designed to be stuck to a venous part of the body.
-Popular places to wear a transdermal patch include arms, the inside of the wrist or ankles.
+A transdermal CBD patch is similar to other patches.
+It's designed to be stuck to a venous part of the body.
+Many people choose to wear a transdermal patch on their arms, the inside of the wrist or ankles.

-Once the patch is placed on a venous area, your body heat activates it, causing it to release a small amount of CBD through the skin.
+Once the patch is placed on a venous area, it gets activated by your body heat and then it releases a small amount of CBD through the skin.

 A CBD patch is kind of like a Band-Aid, but instead of covering up a cut, it releases CBD.
-Cool, right?
+Neat, right?

 How Does a CBD Patch Work?

-Accessing CBD through a CBD patch is quick and easy.
-Just put on a patch and you’re good to go.
+It’s quick and easy to access CBD through a CBD patch.
+Just stick on a patch and you're all set.
 Transdermal patches are impressive, but how exactly do they work?

-While the idea might seem complex, a CBD patch is really easy to use.
-One side of the patch contains CBD and adhesive that sticks to the skin.
-The other side of the patch is much like the outer surface of a Band-Aid.
+While the idea might seem complicated, a CBD patch is quite simple to use.
+One side of the patch contains CBD and a skin-safe adhesive.
+The other side of the patch is similar to the outer surface of a Band-Aid.

-You’re likely aware that the skin is the largest organ of the body.
-This extremely important organ covers and protects the entire body.
+The skin is the largest organ of the body.
+This critical organ covers and protects the entire body.
 It consists of three layers: the epidermis, dermis and hypodermis.

 The dermis is the second layer of the skin.
-It has a connective tissue that offers skin strength and structure and is also where you find hair follicles and sweat glands.
+It contains a connective tissue that provides the skin with strength and structure, and is also where you find hair follicles and sweat glands.
 The dermis is the layer of skin that diffuses the CBD in a patch into the deepest layer of the skin.

-This deepest layer, the hypodermis, is the skin’s third layer.
-It’s composed of fat and connective tissues, containing blood vessels that also spread into the epidermis and dermis.
-It’s these blood vessels that carry the CBD in a transdermal patch into the bloodstream.
+This deepest layer – the hypodermis – is the skin's third layer.
+It's composed of fat and connective tissues, and contains blood vessels that also spread into the epidermis and dermis.
+These are the blood vessels that carry the CBD in a transdermal patch into the bloodstream.

 5 Benefits of a CBD Patch

-Now that you have a better understanding of exactly what a CBD patch is, it’s time to explore some of the common benefits associated with them.
+Now that you have a better understanding of exactly what a CBD patch is and how it works, it's time to explore some of the common benefits associated with them.

 1. It's Easy to Use

-A CBD patch could be one of the easiest ways to get a serving of CBD.
-Simply apply it to your skin and let it work its magic.
-What’s even better is that all you need to do is take it off when you want to and it will stop delivering CBD to the system.
+A CBD patch could be one of the easiest ways to intake CBD.
+Simply stick it on your skin and let it do its thing.
+What's even better is that all you need to do is take it off when you want to and it will stop delivering CBD to the system.

 2. It's Discreet

-When it comes to taking CBD, a patch could be the most discreet method that exists.
+When it comes to taking CBD, a patch could be one of the most discreet methods out there.
 No need to take a tincture, pop a pill or hit your vape pen.
-Something else?
-You won’t need another serving for a long time, as a CBD patch delivers cannabidiol slowly over a period of six hours or more.
+Another added bonus is that you won't need another serving for a while since a CBD patch slowly delivers cannabidiol over a period of six hours or more.

 3. Increased Effectiveness

 We mentioned that a CBD patch allows CBD to bypass the digestive tract and liver.
-This is something that could increase the overall effectiveness because the cannabinoid isn’t being broken down by the body.
-Unless the CBD you’re taking is water soluble, quite a bit of it is broken down by the body before it reaches the blood.
-This is not the case with a CBD patch, however.
+This is something that could increase the overall effectiveness because the cannabinoid isn't being broken down by the body.
+Unless the CBD you're taking is water soluble, a significant amount of it is broken down by the body before it reaches the blood.
+However, this is not the case with a CBD patch.

 4. Precise Serving

-Getting a precise serving of CBD with a tincture can be tricky.
-When it comes to common CBD consumption methods, CBD softgels tend to offer the most accurate serving.
-CBD patches are also precisely measured servings.
-If the patch contains 60mg of CBD, you know you’re getting 60mg of CBD.
+It can be tricky to get an exact serving of CBD with a tincture.
+When it comes to common CBD consumption methods, CBD softgels typically offer the most accurate serving.
+Similar to softgels, CBD patches are also precisely measured servings.

 5. Longer Lasting

-Before the advent of the CBD patch, it was edibles that offered the extended results many people are looking for when taking CBD.
-The problem is, the effects of edibles can take a while to feel.
-Anyone looking to feel prompt and long-lasting results will find just that in a CBD patch.
+Before the creation of the CBD patch, it was edibles that provided the longer-lasting results that many people are looking for when they take CBD.
+The issue is that the effects of edibles can take a while to feel.
+Anyone who wants to feel quick and long-lasting results will find just that in a CBD patch.
 Transdermal patches are designed to deliver CBD to the system over time.